babashka/sci/doc/async.md

 Like the `ns` form, a top level `require` is handled as if it happened
 synchronously: the next expression is scheduled after the require finishes.

-SCI does not limit `require` only to the top of the file, it may be used anywhere, as long as the returned value occurs top level:
+SCI does not limit `require` to occur at the beginning of a file, it may be used anywhere, as long as the returned value occurs top level:

 ``` clojure